Skip to the content.

 Configuration

-To configure Amazon SQS as your transport provider, you need to specify the AWS region and choose an authentication method:
+To configure Amazon SQS / SNS as the transport provider, you need to specify the AWS region and choose an authentication method:

 using SlimMessageBus.Host.AmazonSQS;